Caring For Your Pets

 Have a Crisis Plan

 If your pet gets sick, immediate medical attention can make the difference between life and death.
 In an emergency, to stay calm and avoid any attempts on home remedies.
 Although these are done with good intentions, home remedies performed or administered by inexperienced pet owners can sometimes lead to more harm than good for your pet.
-Instead, have the number of a veterinary clinic, such as Evergreen Veterinary Clinic, ready.
+Instead, have the number of a veterinary clinic ready.

 Caring for your pets means making sure he or she receives proper medical attention.
 Good care is a hallmark of good pet ownership.
 The three tips above can condense that enormous responsibility into easy-to-remember daily habits.